- A battle droid manning a starship cannon admits he's a terrible shot because of his cheap programming.

 - The surprised moan Embo gives when Savage knocks him off his feet.

 - "So the only thing you can tell me is that I will find Jabba... at Jabba's palace?"
 It's the expression on Maul's face which really sells it.

 - Bo-Katan's line after Maul and the Death Watch's plan to negotiate with the Hutts ends in a battle with the Hutts' bounty hunters.Bo-Katan: [laughs] I see negotiations have gone as planned.

 - Darth Maul recruiting Black Sun after Savage Opress beheads their leaders.
 Ziton Moj's reaction is what sells it.

-- The return of the Twilight, which had been absent in the installment since Season 2's "Children of the Force" (since that aired in 2009, that amounts to about 4 years of no screentime).
+- The return of the Twilight, which had been absent from the series since "Children of the Force" (since that aired in 2009, that amounts to about 4 years of no screentime).
 By the time it reappears, it's literally falling apart.
 Sadly, it's also its last appearance.